DUznanski/vornmath/README.md

 too)  However, quaternion multiplication is *non-commutative*: if `x` and `y` are quaternions, then `x * y` and `y * x` usually give different results.

+The two vector constructor produces the shortest rotation that takes the first vector to the second.

-The axis-angle and complex-axis constructors both expect (but neither enforce nor convert to) a unit vector; you might get unexpected results if you pass something else.
+The axis-angle, complex-axis, and two-vector constructors all expect (but neither enforce nor convert to) a unit vector; you might get unexpected results if you pass something else.

 ### `boolean`